Supervision

 Major Areas of Supervision

-Supervision for M.A. dissertations (and Ph.D. theses) in Religious Studies is conducted exclusively by members of the Department (see below).
+Supervision for M.A. dissertations (and Ph.D. theses) in the Study of Religions (Religionswissenschaft) is conducted exclusively by members of the Department (see below).
 We advise that the selected dissertation topic is submitted for approval to the director of studies early in the process of the M.A. research.
 The relevant form can be found here.
+Ph.D. proposals are currently only being accepted by Lukas K. Pokorny.

 Ancient Religions